-3:10 p.m.
-First through Eighth Grade Dismissal (exception: 2:10 p.m. on Wednesdays)
+3:15 p.m.
+Dismissal (exception: 2:15 p.m. on Wednesdays)

-Playground supervision is provided in the morning from 8:00 to 8:10 a.m. and in the afternoon from 3:05 to 3:20 p.m.
-(2:00 to 2:25 p.m. on Wednesdays).
-For safety reasons, please arrive when supervision is provided.
+For safety reasons, please arrive between 8:00 - 8:10 a.m. and at 3:15 p.m.
 Exceptions to this time include those students who are in Extended Day Care, those being tutored before or after school by a teacher, school sponsored activities, or those serving detention time on Thursdays.
 It is assumed parents will pick up their students at the appropriate time.

-Students should not arrive before 8:00 a.m. or remain after 3:25 p.m.
-(Monday, Tuesday, Thursday, Friday) On Wednesday the playground closes at 2:25 p.m.
-Students remaining after 3:25/2:25 will be assigned to a classroom for supervision.
+Students should not arrive before 8:00 a.m. or remain after 3:30 p.m.
+(Monday, Tuesday, Thursday, Friday) On Wednesday the playground closes at 2:30 p.m.
+Students in PreK - third remaining after 3:30/2:30 will be brought to Extended Care for supervision.
 Please note that due to the on-site Extended Day Care program, which follows State requirements, the playground is reserved for Extended Day Care use Monday through Friday until 6:00 p.m.